Interested in Becoming Catholic?

-The main track of RCIA meeets on Monday nights from 7 – 9 PM in the Gathering Space Meeting Room.
-As part of the process, we also will attend one of the Sunday masses together (We will decide which one works best as a group).
+RCIA meets on Monday evenings from 7 – 8:30p.m. in the Gathering Space Meeting Room.
+As part of the process, we also attend occasional Sunday Masses together.

-A teaching phase, that begins after a person decides he or she is interested in knowing more about Catholicism and the Church.
+After a person decides he or she is interested in Catholicism formal teaching begins.
 This phase is known as the catechumenate, because people preparing for a baptism are called catechumens.

-Finally, there is a reflection phase, after the person has received sacraments in which they further reflect on the mysteries of faith.
+After the person has received sacraments they further reflect on the mysteries of faith.
 This phase helps people integrate what they learned beforehand with their lived experience.
-This phase is known as Mystagogy, which refers to reflection on the mysteries.
+This phase is known as mystagogy, which refers to reflection on the mysteries.